jmiddleton12/Normal-Equations/README.md

 The algorithm starts with an A matrix, at each step, $L_i$ is computed and then A is modified before going to the next step.
 The new A is used to form the next $L_i$ for a total of n steps.
 This algorith is written in a way where only the A and L matrix need to be stored to be more memory efficient.
 This algorith takes about $1/3n^3$ floating point operations which is about half the cost of LU factorization which is used for arbitrary square matrices.

-To summarize, solving the normal equations using Cholesky decomposition is done by first computing $A^TA$ and $A^Tb%.
-Then, the Cholesky algorith is used to factor $A^TA$ into a form which can be solved using forward and backward substitution resulting in a solution vector, $x*$ which is th eleast squares solution.
+To summarize, solving the normal equations using Cholesky decomposition is done by first computing $A^TA$ and $A^Tb$.
+Then, the Cholesky algorithm is used to factor $A^TA$ into a form which can be solved using forward and backward substitution resulting in a solution vector, $x*$ which is th eleast squares solution.

 ## Conditioning and Error